 - All-Clad's lid and handle design has fewer nooks and crannies, so it's easier to clean.

 - The exact configuration of All-Clad is a thickness of 2.6mm with an aluminum layer 1.7mm thick; few brands of waterless cookware provide this information.
 This doesn't necessarily mean waterless cookware is lower quality, it just makes it harder to do an apples-to-apples comparison.

 - All-Clad cookware is not stackable except for the double boiler and steamer insert.
 The steamer insert is an extremely easy way to cook with a low-water method (i.e., it's more forgiving than cooking over direct heat).

 - All-Clad is fully clad cookware.
-Some brands of waterless cookware--particularly those made overseas--are disc clad, which is not ideal for waterless cooking.
+Some brands of waterless cookware--particularly those made overseas--are disc clad, which we do not recommend for waterless cooking.

 These comparisons apply to other brands of fully-clad stainless steel cookware, including Tramontina Tri-Ply Clad, Cuisinart Multiclad Pro, Demeyere, Williams-Sonoma Thermo Clad, and more.
 Though the exact configurations among brands will differ, you can use all of them for the waterless cooking method.

-This is also true for other types of cookware--aluminum, nonstick, enameled cast iron, ceramic.
-As long as it has a lid, you can use the waterless and low fat cooking methods.
+This is also true for other types of cookware--aluminum, nonstick, enameled cast iron, ceramic, etc. As long as it has a lid, you can use the waterless and low fat cooking methods.